 The method and manner of payment both affect IR35 status.
 Being paid a monthly salary or an hourly rate can be an indicator of being Inside IR35.

 Consultancy tends to be paid per day or based on achieving desired outcomes.
-We prefer payment to be outcome-based, as it shifts away from the status as an employee.
-In our opinion, it also works better for our customers as you don’t want to pay for us doing nothing for a day while waiting for you to take some action.
+Ideally payment should be outcome-based, as it shifts away from the status as an employee.
+This also works better for the customer, as you don’t want to pay the consultancy for doing nothing for a day while waiting for you to take some action.

 Many businesses are afraid of IR35 because they’re worried that if they determine a contractor’s status as Outside IR35 and get it wrong, they may find themselves facing a hefty fine.

-- We’re a business in our own right
+- They are a business in their own right

-- We have our own office that we pay for monthly
+- They have an office that they pay for monthly

-- We have a website that is updated regularly
+- They have a website that is updated regularly

-- We have more than a single customer
+- They have more than a single customer

-- We have employed more than one staff member
+- They have employed more than one staff member

-- We have professional indemnity insurance, public liability insurance and employee insurance
+- They have professional indemnity insurance, public liability insurance and employee insurance

-- We spend money on marketing and sales – both on social media and through various direct marketing channels
+- They spend money on marketing and sales – both on social media and through various direct marketing channels

-- We tender for work through various frameworks
+- They tender for work through various frameworks